|To view a larger image in a new window you have to one click the small photo's.

 For every engine stroke it moved 15000 kg ± 3000 mm?
 That is not possible!

-Later steam tractors have a gear reduction and a chain reduction!
+Steam tractors (1870's) have a gear reduction and a chain reduction!

 Evens later drawings shows a belt driving the larger rear wheel from the smaller front wheel